Frequently asked questions on Webb-site Who's Who

-You are accessing Webb-site Who's Who on a server in Chicago, USA, and it is accessible in all good countries and territories via the internet.
+You are accessing Webb-site Who's Who on a server in New York State, USA, and it is accessible in all good countries and territories via the internet.
 We edit the database from Hong Kong, but we could just as easily do so from many other places.

 14. What are Webb-site Governance Ratings and Webb-site Trust Ratings?